 Determining how certain assets need to be distributed isn't the responsibility of the estate executor.
 For example, a retirement account like an IRA will typically have a named beneficiary.
 The same is true of a life insurance policy.

-Similarly, if the decedent had the benefit of an estate plan and created something called a "revocable trust," as estate executor you won't need to decide what happens to assets placed in that trust — this would have been spelled out in the trust document and handled by the trust's trustee.
-Keep in mind, however, that while you won't need to decide where those assets are going, you'll need to make sure they're dealt with properly.
+If the decedent had the benefit of an estate plan and created a "revocable trust," as estate executor you won't need to decide what happens to assets placed in that trust: this would have been spelled out in the trust document and handled by the trust's trustee.
+While you won't need to decide where those assets are going, you'll need to make sure they're dealt with properly.

 What about lawyers and probate courts?
 Whether you need an attorney or the involvement of a probate court will depend upon the size and complexity of the estate, whether there any disputes among affected parties and local estate laws.
-Sometimes, a court will also need to be given a heads-up that you're settling an estate — though no formal action by the court will be required.
+A court will need to be given a heads-up that you're settling an estate, though no formal action by the court will be required.
 Even if you do have to interact with a probate court, a carefully designed estate plan could help minimize the court's role in the process.